24-S1-2-C-Moral-Decisions/LandingSite/Meeting/Client/2024-03-27_ClientMeetingMinutes.md

-Prototype | • Review the reformatted prototype that meets the client's requirements from last week Survey Website | • Review the onging survey website development Home Page Design | • Discuss the main features of the homepage
+Prototype | • Review the reformatted prototype that meets the client's requirements from last week Survey Website | • Review the onging survey website development Home Page Design | • Discuss the main features of the homepage Where to store the data | • Where should we store the data collected by survey?

 ## Discussion Items
 Item | Who | Notes